Molecule-Serverless/molecule-artifact/README.md

 The above fig shows the results of Linpack.

 1. The avg end-to-end latencies of fork and baseline are related to data in Fig-14 in the paper, e.g., 59.30ms as Molecule's data and 191.80ms as Baseline's data;
 2. The shown results are different from the results shown in the paper because of different CPU configurations.
 In the paper, the concrete latencies for baseline (for LinPack) is 461ms and the improvement is about 2.5x.
 In the F1, the baseline for LinPack is 191ms and the improvement is about 3x.
-The speedup number variation (2.5x vs. 3x) is reasonable in this case, and the reason for the better result is because: the ratio of computation latencies decreased because of better hardware performance.
+The speedup number variation (2.5x vs. 3x) is reasonable in this case, and the reason for the better result is because: the ratio of computation latencies decreased because of better hardware performance;
+3. In video-processing case, you may get a better result than presented in the paper （it's fine as you are getting better results not worse results).
+A possible reason is the different I/O settings.
-3. You can also use other data, e.g., P99 latencies, for your own usages.
+4. You can also use other data, e.g., P99 latencies, for your own usages.